usharanikj/customer_entity_resolution/README.md

 Comparing every account with every other account to find matches is computationally expensive, so we instead use logic that narrows comparisons to accounts with a higher probability of belonging to the same customer.

 **Strategy**
-Generate *candidate pairs* only when records share at least one strong signal:
+Generate *candidate pairs* only when accounts share at least one strong signal:

 * Same Government ID
 * Same Phone Number